gumulka/zephyr/doc/kernel/services/interrupts.rst

 It means that this parser, being more compatible is limiting us from using Link Time Optimization.

-The local isr declaration parser uses different approach to construct the same arrays at binnary level.
+The local isr declaration parser uses different approach to construct the same arrays at binary level.
 All the entries to the arrays are declared and defined locally, directly in the file where :c:macro:`IRQ_CONNECT` is used.
-They are placed in a section with the unique, synthetized name.
+They are placed in a section with the unique, synthesized name.
 The name of the section is then placed in .intList section and it is used to create linker script to properly place the created entry in the right place in the memory.
 This parser is now limited to the supported architectures and toolchains but in reward it keeps